artsy/artsy.github.io/_posts/2017-03-04-bringing-artsy-to-google-actions-assistant-home.markdown

 The actions SDK can be called from any node.js application, or with some help from [google-actions-server](https://github.com/manekinekko/google-actions-server) (GAS) via boilerplate code in the [google-actions-starter](https://github.com/manekinekko/google-actions-starter) library.

-An `action.json` that describes the action, including the invocation trigger or the text-to-speech voice.
+An `action.json` that describes the actions, including the invocation trigger for each action and the text-to-speech voice for the agent to use.

 ```json
 {